 The last few months of planning a wedding can be stressful, especially when you have an incredibly short amount of time to get everything organized.
 If this sounds like you and your fiancé are in need of an expert team that will help plan the perfect day for both yourselves as well as all your guests, contact Designed Dream today!

-With over 10 years of experience designing weddings at every price point imaginable, we’ve planned some truly beautiful events.
+With over 10 years of experience designing weddings at every price point imaginable, we’ve planned some truly beautiful events, micro weddings, and destination weddings.
 Whether it is creating custom invitations or managing catering services with our preferred vendors, we want to make sure that your big day turns out beautifully so don’t hesitate to call us with any questions about how we work.
 We look forward to hearing from you soon!